josev2046/Save-Your-Archive-BlackLives---Art-Installation-Series/README.md

 * **Visual Centrepiece**: A quarter-inch open-reel tape is mounted prominently within a clean, elegant frame.
 This serves as a symbolic focal point, representing the analogue origins of recorded sound.
 * **Hidden Audio**: Discreetly positioned behind the frame, a digital media player provides a continuous sound loop.
 This setup ensures that the visual simplicity of the reel is maintained whilst delivering the auditory content.
-* **Immersive Listening**: A pair of headphones, thoughtfully connected to the hidden player, beckons the viewer to lean in and absorb the powerful narrative.
+* **Immersive Listening**: A pair of headphones, connected to the hidden player, beckons the viewer to lean in and absorb the powerful narrative.
 * **Content Focus**: The sound loop features a radio interview with the legendary Fela Kuti from 1992.
 This direct connection to a key figure provides an immersive historical experience.

 ## Technical Simplicity